 Java

-If using the HttpURLConnection module, then use setRequestProperty to send the user agent:
+If you use the HttpURLConnection module, then use setRequestProperty to send the user agent:

 import java.net.HttpURLConnection;